-The Bed Free project was designed specifically for developing societies that have a slow response during emergencies.
-It was created in 2018 as part of a monthly proactive design challenge at my place of work.
-Research with healthcare professionals and personal anecdotes revealed that during emergencies, lives are lost due to unavailable bed spaces often caused by insufficient information and unpreparedness on the part of people and the healthcare system respectively.
-The benefit of a solution like this is that users can now gain better access to information and hospitals can become more prepared for emergencies.
+The Bed Free project was designed to cater for the emergency care needs of people in Nigeria and other societies with underdeveloped emerging health systems and witnesses a slow response.
+The project started in 2018 as part of a monthly proactive design challenge at my workplace.
+Researching with healthcare professionals revealed that during emergencies, lives lost due to unavailable bed spaces could be avoided if sufficient information is made available to responders, and hospitals were better prepared for what to expects in cases like this.
+The benefit of a solution like this is that users can now gain better access to information, and hospitals can now be more prepared for emergencies.

-Key Insight 1: High mortality rates can be attributed to a delay in moving victims from the site of an accident to the point of receiving treatment.
+High mortality rates can be attributed to delays when moving victims from the site of an accident to receiving treatment.

-Key Insight 2: The current approach in documenting available emergency bed spaces in the hospital is inadequate and sometimes more problematic in cases of high patient traffic.
+The current approach used in documenting available emergency bed spaces in the hospital is inefficient and sometimes more problematic when there is high patient traffic.

-Key Insight 3: Hospitals are willing to accommodate as many patients as possible only if the patient flow is properly managed from the point of accident.
+Hospitals are willing to accommodate as many patients as possible, as their capacity allows only if the patient flow is adequately managed from the point of an accident.

-Key Insight 4: Time of transfer from one hospital to another due to lack of hospital equipment and understaffing can result in death in many cases.
+A lack of hospital equipment often causes time of transfer from one hospital to another, and understaffing can cause death in many cases.

-Key Insight 5: Users are keen to use their smartphones in cases of emergency for documentation and report (taking pictures and sharing them on social media and news sites), and as such similar motivation can make them utilize an application that solves the problem of emergency bed space if the platform is available.
+Users are keen to use their smartphones in emergency cases for documentation and reporting (taking pictures and sharing them on social media and news sites).
+Such motivation can make them utilize an application that solves emergency bed space problems if the platform is available.